phek/arch-angular/README.md

 # Angular Frontend
+You need to have [NodeJS](https://nodejs.org/en/) installed to run **npm** commands.

+## First time use
+The first time you download the project to your machine you need to run **npm install** in a terminal inside of the Angular folder to install all the required dependencies.

+## Run the server locally
 Navigate to the Angular folder and execute **run.bat** to start the frontend test server on windows.
 You can also start the server by running **npm start**.
-You need to have [NodeJS](https://nodejs.org/en/) installed to test the frontend locally.

 ## Hosting
 When you run **run.bat** or **npm start** the server will be started on a development server.
 In production you should host the frontend on a real webserver, with for example **NGINX**.
 Just place the Angular folder in your web root and set all routes to point to index.html in the src folder, Angular will handle all the routing for you.